 As a UGA Service-Learning Fellow in 2012–13, I incorporated a community engagement project into a an existing second-semester graphic design course.
 My students in ARGD 3060 worked on developing a graphic identity for UGArden, the teaching and student-run community gardens on campus that focus on sustainable food production.

-Initially, the UGArden approached us with various design needs to support their branding efforts – including creating graphics for an electric delivery truck.
-The project has heledp UGArden increase awareness in the Athens and UGA communities about their services, as well as promote the UGA Local Food Systems Certificate.
-The students gained valuable experience dealing with an actual client, critically thinking about a local community issue and developing a comprehensive design plan spanning various media.
+Initially, the UGArden approached us with various design needs to support their branding efforts, including creating graphics for an electric delivery truck.
+The project has helped UGArden increase awareness in the Athens and UGA communities about their services, as well as promoted UGA’s Local Food Systems Certificate.
+The students gained valuable experience collaborating in groups, grappling with concrete user needs, and making presentations about their work.
+They also thought critically about a local community issue while developing a comprehensive design plan spanning various media.

 This 2018 article points to the surpassed expectations and continued success of UGArden: “Eight years ago, university administrators were hesitant to approve a student-run garden near UGA’s campus.
 However, UGArden has exceeded the university’s expectations.
 The garden benefits UGA students who are eager to develop independent agricultural research projects and also provides a space for UGA professors to teach experiential agricultural courses.
 From establishing garden plots at nearby middle schools to donating crops to local hunger-fighting programs, UGArden has displayed a steadfast dedication to serving community members across Athens-Clarke County.”